wp-plugins/rate/readme.txt

 4. You can edit the CSS for Rate right in the Plugin Editor.
 Choose "Rate" from the dropdown, then select rate/css/rate.css to edit the styles right in the Editor

 == Changelog ==

+= 0.3 =
+* Added jQuery as a required script - Whoops!

 = 0.2.1.1 =
 * Whoops, adds second argument to <code>rate_calculate($id = 0, $is_comment = false)</code> for internal purposes